Postdoc Seminars 2016

-The Postdoc Seminars are held in the Biological Sciences Learning Center (BSLC, Map), Room 205, Fridays 4 - 5pm.
+The Postdoc Seminars are held in the Biological Sciences Learning Center (BSLC, Map), Room 205, on Fridays at 3:30pm or 4pm.
 The seminars aim to promote effective training and career counseling of postdocs, while encouraging research and social communication among the postdoc community.

 Food and drink are provided thanks to the support of the BSD Office of Graduate and Postdoctoral Affairs.
 Contact any member of the Seminar Committee with questions, comments or queries about the seminars.

 Friday, January 8, 3:30pm, BSLC 205

 Careers in Higher Ed Adminstration

 A discussion with administrators at UChicago about their varied career paths in career development, student affairs, and research adminstration.

 Friday, January 15, 4:00pm, BSLC 205